 How to apply for finance - EU students

-If you are an EU student with ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme studying in Northern Ireland you can apply for financial help towards your fees by sending an application form to the Student Finance Services European team.
+EU students with ‘pre-settled’ or ‘settled’ status under the EU Settlement Scheme studying in Northern Ireland can apply for financial help towards tuition fees by sending an application form to the Student Finance Services European team.
 RoI nationals are not required to apply to the EU Settlement Scheme.